UGL Rail C44aci: RailFirst Asset Management

 In 2012–13, RFAM took delivery of 12 C44aci locomotives as the CF class, numbered CF4401-CF4412.
 CF4412 was named Black Caviar and painted in salmon pink, silver and black (which were the racing colours of Black Caviar), as opposed to the standard blue, silver and yellow that CFCLA usually used.
 10 locomotives were included in the transfer of assets to Anchorage Capital Partners in January 2020, and subsequent rebranding as Rail First Asset Management in early 2021.
 Four more were ordered in 2021, and a further four in 2023.

 Centennial Coal

 In 2012, Centennial Coal took delivery of seven locomotives for their coal operations.
 These are operated by Southern Shorthaul Railroad.

 Mineral Resources

 UGL Rail had four units on the production line for Consolidated Rail Leasing as the CRL class before the order was cancelled.
 They were completed and retained by UGL as lease units.
 They along with two units completed for but not delivered to Genesee & Wyoming Australia were sold to Mineral Resources as the MRL class.
 The first entered service in June 2014 hauling iron ore train from Mount Walton to Kwinana.

-Follwing Mineral Resources services being taken over by Aurizon with its own locomotives, the six MRL units were sold to Southern Shorthaul Railroad in 2025.
+Following Mineral Resources services being taken over by Aurizon with its own locomotives, the six MRL units were sold to Southern Shorthaul Railroad in 2025.